SCASD Gifted Services Annual Public Notice

 Each educational agency must establish and implement procedures to locate, identify, and evaluate school-age students suspected of being eligible for gifted education.
 The State College Area School District provides a variety of opportunities for the screening and evaluation of students thought to be gifted.
-Students in grades 2 and 4 are annually screened in both literacy and math.
+Students in grade 3 are annually screened in both literacy and math.
 Additional screening activities take place by a review of student data at all grade levels in an ongoing fashion throughout the school year.
-If parents need additional information about the purpose, time and location of screening activities, they should call or write to their child’s Building Principal or the Director of Gifted and Learning Enrichment.
+If parents need additional information about the purpose, time, and location of screening activities, they should call or write to their child’s Building Principal or the Director of Federal Programs and Gifted Services.

 When a review of screening data indicates that a student may be eligible for gifted education, the SCASD will seek parental consent to conduct an evaluation.
 "Evaluation" means procedures used in the determination of whether a child is gifted and the nature and extent of the specially designed instruction and related services that the child needs.
 This evaluation is called a Gifted Multidisciplinary Evaluation (GMDE).
 It is conducted by a multidisciplinary team (MDT) which includes a teacher, other qualified professionals who work with the child, and the parents.
 The GMDE process must be conducted in accordance with specific timelines and must include protection in evaluation procedures.
 For example, tests and procedures used as part of the multidisciplinary evaluation may not be racially or culturally biased.

 The GMDE process results in a Gifted Written Report (GWR).
 This report makes recommendations about a student's eligibility for gifted education and the need for specially designed instruction.
-Once parental consent for evaluation is obtained, the school has timelines and procedures specified by law which it must follow.
+Once parental consent for evaluation is obtained, the school has timelines and procedures specified by law that it must follow.
 Parents who think their child is eligible for specially designed instruction may request at any time that SCASD conduct a GMDE.
-Requests for a GMDE should be made in writing to a child’s building Principal or the Director of Gifted and Learning Enrichment.
+Requests for a GMDE should be made in writing to a child’s building principal or the Director of Federal Programs and Gifted Services.

 The determination of whether a student is eligible for specially designed instruction is made by the Gifted Individualized Education Program (GIEP) team.
 A single test or procedure may not be the sole factor in determining that a child is exceptional.
 The GIEP team must include at least three members in addition to the parent(s).
 Other required members include at least one regular education teacher of the child (if the child is, or may be participating in the regular education environment), at least one gifted education teacher, or where appropriate, at least one gifted education provider, and a representative of SCASD acting as the LEA.
 If the student demonstrates a need for specially designed instruction, the team develops a written education plan called a GIEP.
 The GIEP shall be based on the results of the gifted multidisciplinary evaluation.